Quick facts about large computer monitors

 There are several reasons why bigger is better:

 - Better viewing.
-Whether you're streaming a movie or sharing photos, chances are you spend a large portion of each day staring at your computer monitor.
 A good-quality large monitor can offer a much more detailed and user-friendly viewing experience than that five-year-old model currently on your desk.

 - More work space.
 An ultra-wide screen allows you to easily look at documents side by side and view large spreadsheets without continually having to scroll back and forth.
-If you're a creative type, a large monitor gives graphic designers, photographers and multimedia professionals the high resolution and screen space they need to accurately display and edit images.
+If you're a creative type, a large monitor gives graphic designers and photographers the high resolution and screen space they need to accurately display and edit images.

 - Immersive viewing and gaming.
 With a large monitor, your PC can double as a home entertainment centre where you can stream movies and TV shows.
 It also offers a much more immersive and involved experience for gamers.